jvaichis/CS100_Stock_Analysis_Project/README.md

 		* Alpha Vantage API
 		* Robinhood
 	    The program will prompt user for growth of stock (dates/single day) or other.
-It will display graphs via Graph Vis (or the like)
    === IN/OUT =================================================================
 	    IN	-- stock_data.csv
 		   user input (switch on request)
-	    OUT	-- analyzed_data.csv???
+	    OUT	-- analyzed_data.csv
 		    # Can figure out whether or not we want to use pyhton for
 		    # charts.
 I have a decent python data science textbook that
 		    # we can use to implement charts.
 If you guys know a better
 		    # way or know how to do this, feel free to take charge.
 	   GOALS --
-	   -create a program to view stocks and stock data
+	   -create a program to view stocks and stock data -find stock growth over a period of time
    ==========================================================================*/
 // end of proposal